jmnel/dromedary-welcome/README.md

 Click on *Help->Dromedary Examples* to browse examples.

 Help browser closes automatically when main window is closed.
-There are some example placholder documenation html files docs.
+There are some example placholder documentation html files docs.